-(The front entrance of the hotel – Image Source: Amoma)
+(The front entrance of the hotel in Praia, Cape Verde – Image Source: Amoma)

 We had a scheduled 69 days stay in Cape Verde for project implementation, so it was crucial that we nailed the accommodations right from the start.

-It’s crucial because as in the past projects, we can expect a stressful & long working hours – so we will always be looking forward towards to a cozy warm bed, a clean room and a minimum room service.
-Usually for long term working days, we will arrange for apartment so that we have a common room & kitchen but renting house or apartment for short period in Cape Verde was not feasible.
+It’s crucial because as in the past projects, we can expect stressful & long working hours – so we will always be looking forward towards to a cosy warm bed, a clean room and a minimum room service.
+Usually, for long term working days, we will arrange for an apartment so that we have a common room & kitchen but renting a house or apartment for a short period in Cape Verde was not feasible.
 Further of the expected long working hours, it will be tiring if we expect to come back & clean up the apartment as well.

 When it comes to looking for accommodation for a big project team, the other thing we want to avoid is the need to share a room (or worst share a bed).
 The reason is more of respect than convenience – because we trust that each of the team members needs their private space.
 We also don’t want any of the peace in the night to be disturbed by loud, scary snores.

-We had been pre-warned that internet services in the hotel sucks and you can get the best coverage at the receptionist area.
-The coverage in the room however was quite bad – especially in my room where the best wi-fi coverage is when I am standing next to the door.
-And once again, we had to complain to the hotel management and another week passed before the hotel provided password for another wi-fi that they had for their staff.
+We had been pre-warned that internet services in the hotel suck and you can get the best coverage at the receptionist area.
+The coverage in the room, however, was quite bad – especially in my room where the best wi-fi coverage is when I am standing next to the door.
+And once again, we had to complain to the hotel management and another week passed before the hotel provided a password for another wi-fi that they had for their staff.

 The bathroom was way too small too – once you stand in, you can’t move freely.
 Hot water in the morning was a problem but that was nothing when in some weeks, we even did not have running water unless you wake up very early.
 Over time, I managed to plan out a schedule – since breakfast starts at 7.30 am, I will get up by 6 am – do a bit of yoga and then take shower before the rest of guests takes their showers.